NiloCK/tuido/readme.md

-A terminal interface for efficient browsing and management of [[x]it!](https://github.com/jotaen/xit) formatted todo items.
-Inspired, loosely, by _Getting Things Done_ (David Allen) and various entries of the self-help skills via habits genre (Charles Duhigg, James Clear, Anders Ericsson, etc).
+An opinionated terminal interface for efficient browsing and management of [[x]it!](https://github.com/jotaen/xit) formatted todo items.
+Inspired, loosely, by _Getting Things Done_ (David Allen) and informed by various entries of the self-help skills & habits genre (Charles Duhigg, James Clear, Anders Ericsson, etc).

 ## Features